huiyuandiknow/RepData_PeerAssessment1/PA1_template.md

 ## Total number of NA in the dataset
 Na.count <- sum(is.na(data$steps))
 ```
-There are 2304 missing values in the dataset.
+There are 2304 missing values in the dataset. <br>

+For the missing values, we will apply a naive method to impute NA steps.
+We'll simply fill in the NAs by the average from the 5-minute intervals calculated in section 3.

 ```r